Regency of Algiers: Historiographic assessments of the Regency of Algiers

-Historians John Douglas Ruedy and William Spencer write that the Ottomans in North Africa created an Algerian political entity with all the classical attributes of statehood and a high standard of living.
-Historian Mahfoud Kaddache considered the Ottoman period "catalytic to the modern geopolitical and national development of Algeria."
-Saidouni affirms that Algeria took a similar path as the rest of the North African states that gradually imposed their sovereignty, as it was no different from Muhammad Ali's Egypt, Husainid Tunisia and Alawid Morocco.
+Historian Nacereddine Saïdouni argues that although Algeria was not a nation state in the modern sense, it was nevertheless a local political entity that helped deepen the sense of community among large segments of the Algerian population in the countryside and cities.
+British historian Peter Holt highlights that antagonism to the Odjak never took a nationalist aspect and was balanced by strong ties such as shared faith, social structure and cultural ties.
+Historian Abou el-Kacem Saadallah indicates that while tensions and revolts occurred, these were offset by religious loyalty to the Ottoman Caliphate and protection against European threats.
 Ruedy believes that the early 18th-century "deturkification" could have led to a 19th-century nationalization of the Algerian regime, but the French conquest put an end to this evolution.
-He notes that the end of tribal rivalries and the emergence of a true nation state occurred only after long years of brutal French conquest and colonial implantation and unrelenting Algerian resistance, culminating in the Algerian war of independence in 1954.
+He notes that the end of tribal rivalries and the emergence of a true nation state occurred only after long years of brutal French conquest and colonial implantation and unrelenting Algerian resistance, culminating in the Algerian war in 1954.